OMG (Usher song): Critical

-The song has garnered mixed reception, with most critics disapproving of the auto-tuned vocals, and the production and appearance by will.i.am.
+The song has garnered a mixed reception, with most critics disapproving of the auto-tuned vocals, and the production and appearance by will.i.am, but commended the song's dance and club vibe.
 Edna Gundersen of USA Today said that Usher seemed "disengaged" on the song, and allowed will.i.am. to "bludgeon" the song with auto-tune.
 Greg Kot of the Chicago Tribune said the song was one of the tracks where production fell short on Raymond v.
 Raymond, calling the song another auto-tuned "formulaic chant" by will.i.am.
 The New York Daily News said that the song is "as annoying as the tech-speak it mimics."
 Andrew Winistorfer of Prefix Magazine preferred "Lil Freak" to be the album's big single, stating that the song "doesn't come close to matching the filthy heights of "Little Freak," [sic] but the sports arena chanting thing hasn't been done this well since the '90s when Jock Jams were enormous."
 Winistorfer also said that Usher brought back his "bad taste" in collaborators since Lil Jon on "Yeah!", saying that having the latter on this song would be an improvement.

 James Reed of the Boston Globe said that Usher "fares better" on the collaboration.
 Mikael Wood of The Los Angeles Times commended the song's "thumping" groove.
 Gail Mitchell of Billboard said that Usher "pumps up the beat on the infectious club anthem."
 Caroline Sullivan of The Guardian, called the track "irresistible".
 Monica Herrera of Billboard magazine said the song, like "Yeah!", appealed to a broader audience and attuned to clubs.
 Herrera also said that "the lyrics are hypnotic hand claps and soccer-game chants that fade in and out to keep the party going".